open-source-modelling/bisection_alpha_python/README.md

 ### Output
   - Optimal value of the parameter α (if the bisection method converged).

- Note that to be consistent with EIOPA's recommandations, the lower bound of the interval should be set to 0.05.
+ Note that to be consistent with EIOPA's recommendations, the lower bound of the interval should be set to 0.05.

 ## Getting started
 ```python